-One new resource that will be of special interest to Minnesota lawyers, but also to lawyers in other states, is the new e-book Minnesota Legal Ethics by William Wernz.
+One new resource is the new e-book Minnesota Legal Ethics by William Wernz.
+Since Minnesota's ethics rules are substantially similar to those of Indiana and other states, this resource might be of interest.
 This e-book, which is still in progress, is available for free download at http://minnesotalawyering.com/ethics/.